 Frequently Asked Questions

-Q: How much should I spend on Google Ads for my trampoline park?
+Q: How much should I spend on Google Ads in my first month?